adolgert/CompetingClocks.jl/README.md

 CompetingClocks samples continuous-time probability distributions with time-varying hazard rates.
 It is a sampler for stochastic simulation in continuous time.
 You give it the probability distribution functions, and it tells you which fires next.

-This package was formerly called `CompetingClocks`.
+This package was formerly called `Fleck`.